AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:

-* When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
+- When called upon to parse a user command, the `AddressBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `AddressBookParser` returns back as a `Command` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+- All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component

 **API** : [`Model.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/model/Model.java)

 <img src="images/ModelClassDiagram.png" width="450" />

 #### The `Model` component

-* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+- stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+- stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores a `UserPref` object that represents the user’s preferences.
+- stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+- does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>
 <img src="images/BetterModelClassDiagram.png" width="450" />
 </div>

 #### The `Student` Component

-* The student component is a new component that is introduced in the application StudentConnect.
+- The student component is a new component that is introduced in the application StudentConnect.
 It directly inherits from person and has two extra fields `Lesson` and `PaymentStatus`.
-* The behaviour of the student class is mostly similar to a person in the model as it directly inherits from a person.
+- The behaviour of the student class is mostly similar to a person in the model as it directly inherits from a person.
 However, in StudentConnect, you can manage the most recent lesson of that student and the payment status of that particular student.
 Moreover, `students` can be labelled based on their respective education levels, which is a enum that records fixed values of education levels(such as P3, etc.)

 <img src="images/StudentClassDiagram.png" width="550" />

 #### The `Lesson` Component

-* The lesson component represents a single lesson that is owned by a student that is already instantiated in the student list.
+- The lesson component represents a single lesson that is owned by a student that is already instantiated in the student list.
 A Lesson is an **immutable object** that contains a single field of `lessonDate`, which is a `LocalDate` java object that records the date of a lesson.
-* There is a static instance of a singleton object stored in the `Lesson` class named `EMPTY`, which is represents the state where the student does not have any lesson.
+- There is a static instance of a singleton object stored in the `Lesson` class named `EMPTY`, which is represents the state where the student does not have any lesson.
 It is an instance of `Lesson`'s private subclass `EmptyLesson`.
 It seves as a check on whether the student has any lesson.
 It also handles all situations whenever an operation that deals with the lesson a student is called on a student while the student has no lesson.
-* Another sub-class of lesson is called `RecurringLesson`, which handles lessons that regularly updates itself after a certain time interval.
+- Another sub-class of lesson is called `RecurringLesson`, which handles lessons that regularly updates itself after a certain time interval.
 It has a `interval` field that tracks the number of days between each lesson.(See the next bullet point for more details)
-* The behaviour of a lesson object largely are mostly tied to the commands that creates or deletes a lesson.
+- The behaviour of a lesson object largely are mostly tied to the commands that creates or deletes a lesson.
 Additionally, whenever the application is launched.
-TJe `ModelManager` will check whether the lesson date is past the current date.
+The `ModelManager` will check whether the lesson date is past the current date.
 If so, the lesson will be updated by calling the method `getNextLesson()`, which returns the `EMPTY` instance for a normal lesson.
 However, for a recurring lesson, it will return a **new instance** of lesson whose date is `INTERVAL` days past the previous lesson date.
+- Notes on input and validation:
+  - The `addLesson` command accepts an optional `every/INTERVAL` prefix to create a `RecurringLesson`.
+  - The parser (`AddLessonCommandParser`) enforces that the `every/` prefix may be provided at most once; providing it multiple times will cause a `ParseException` and the command will be rejected.
+See `src/main/java/seedu/address/logic/parser/AddLessonCommandParser.java` for details.
+  - The `RecurringLesson` class validates the `INTERVAL` to be a positive integer within acceptable bounds (see `RecurringLesson.isValidInterval`).
+Invalid or out-of-range intervals are rejected by the parser.

 <img src="images/LessonClassDiagram.png" width="600" />